 Saltchuk Companies Lead in Environmental Innovation & Stewardship

-Saltchuk is committed to operating in a way that minimizes negative impacts on the environment.
-Our goal is to be an industry leader and innovator in our stewardship of the environment.
+Saltchuk is committed to minimizing negative impacts on the environment.
+Our goal is to be an industry leader in our stewardship of the environment.

-Saltchuk is proud of our companies’ investments in clean technology and alternative fuels that have set new standards in reducing carbon emissions and improving air quality in the transportation industry.
+Saltchuk is proud of our companies’ investments in renewable energy, clean technology, and alternative fuels that have set new standards in reducing carbon emissions and improving air quality in the transportation industry.

 The World’s First LNG-Powered Containerships

-TOTE is proud to build the world’s first natural gas-powered containerships for the U.S. maritime industry.
+TOTE is proud to have built the world’s first natural gas-powered containerships for the U.S. maritime industry.

-Two Marlin-class vessels are under construction at General Dynamics NASSCO in San Diego, CA. These American-made ships will enter service in late 2015 and early 2016, between Jacksonville, Florida and San Juan, Puerto Rico.
+Two Marlin-class vessels completed construction at General Dynamics NASSCO in San Diego, CA. These American-made ships entered service in 2015 between Jacksonville, Florida, and San Juan, Puerto Rico.

 Reducing Emissions, Leading the Nation

-TOTE is not just the first in the nation to build LNG ships, but its also first to convert its existing fleet to run on natural gas.
-TOTE’s two Orca Class vessels serving the Alaska trade will be converted with minimal time out of service and return as the most environmentally sophisticated ships in the nation.
+TOTE is not just the first in the nation to build LNG ships but also the first to convert its existing fleet to run on natural gas.
+TOTE Maritime Alaska’s two Orca Class vessels serving the Alaska trade were converted with minimal time out of service and returned as the most environmentally sophisticated ships in the nation.

 Improving Air Quality, Utilizing Electricity to Power the Ships While at Port

-In October 2013, TOTE became the cargo carrier at the Port of Tacoma, Washington to utilize the shoreside electrical grid for power when their ships are in port.
-By utilizing shore power, TOTE eliminates air emissions while the ships are at the dock.
+In October 2013, TOTE Maritime Alaska became the first cargo carrier in Puget Sound, Washington, to utilize the shoreside electrical grid for power when their ships are in port.
+TOTE eliminates air emissions by utilizing shore power while the ships are at the dock.